MOSEK/Mosek.jl/doc/Mosek-Functions.rst

 MSK_RES_ERR_UPPER_BOUND_IS_A_NAN = 1391

-    The upper bound specified is not a number (nan).
+    The upper bound specificied is not a number (nan).

 MSK_RES_ERR_UPPER_TRIANGLE = 6020